bsantanad/hugo-blog/content/posts/2021-03-26-vpn-basics.md

 cover that in the next article.

 ### Where did you get this info?
-Teacher and co-workers.
+teacher and co-workers.
 No Google Scholar, so take all this with a grain of salt. :)

 happy coding :)

 ben